HeidiTao/StreamBuddies/README.md

 TMDB (The Movie Database) not only has a comprehensive collection of movies and TV shows, but also convenient API endpoints that support searching and filtering with clear documentation.
 It is also free for non-commercial use, which makes it perfect for the developing phase.
 The attribution is included at the bottom of the logged-in profile page.
 You can acquire your own API keys by registering for a TMDB account, and requesting a key within the [accounts setting page](https://www.themoviedb.org/settings/api).

+- **Unit testing with Jest**:
+Jest is a testing framework that integrates very well with React Native apps.
+It provides coverage reports and mock functions to separate testing vs non-testing scopes.

 ## Notes on Technical Issues
 - Watchstats are currently local data.
 It is not linked to each user in our database.